mlalithadeveloper/alpha/README.md

 <img src="https://cdn.pixabay.com/photo/2025/10/14/15/49/leaf-9894303_1280.jpg">

+##Kodaikanal:

-**Kodaikanal**: Kodaikanal, the "Princess of Hill Stations," is a charming resort town nestled in the Palani Hills of the Western Ghats in Tamil Nadu.
+Kodaikanal, the "Princess of Hill Stations," is a charming resort town nestled in the Palani Hills of the Western Ghats in Tamil Nadu.
 It is renowned for its picturesque, star-shaped Kodaikanal Lake, mist-covered cliffs, wooded forests, and cascading waterfalls that offer a tranquil escape